 During the economic uncertainty of the COVID-19 pandemic, many lenders tightened their requirements to mitigate risk.
 Even though economic recovery now is on the horizon, exactly when and to what degree lenders will start to relax their lending criteria again remains to be seen.

 So what does the current real estate market look like for people with lower credit scores?

-What is Considered a Low Credit Score?
+What Do Mortgage Lenders Consider a Bad Credit Score?

 There are several different commonly used credit scoring models, such as VantageScore and FICO.
 FICO score ranges from 300-850.
 According to the credit monitoring bureau Experian, credit classification falls into these ranges: